 There are an untold number of pine trees that grow in countries beyond Canada and the Unites States that offer suitable needles.
-For the purposes of this article, I've listed trees commonly found in Canada and the United States and a little further southward.
+For the purpose of this article, I've listed trees commonly found in Canada and the United States and a little further southward.
 If you live further afield, it may be an idea to find out which trees in your area would be suitable for basket making.

 Best Time to Gather Needles

 Pine needles should be gathered in the fall, when the trees have shed them.
 The best needles are found in undisturbed areas or under trees.